cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 ![Welcome\_33.png](_static/images/Quick_Tour/Welcome_36.png)

-The **Starter Panel** is designed to give you quick access to a set of sample session files, as well as tutorials and Cytoscape news:
+The **Starter Panel** is designed to give you quick access to a set of sample session files, as well as tutorials and Cytoscape news.
+Once you start loading session files, the **Starter Panel** will also present your most recent sessions for quick access.

+When you load a session file, the **Starter Panel** will disappear.
+You can display it at any time by choosing **View → Show Starter Panel**.

 For
 information on user privacy, see the **[Cytoscape Privacy